Skip to main content

 Modify a resource record

-If you registered after January 30, only DNS hosting (actual) is available to you.
+If you registered after January 30, 2024, only DNS hosting (actual) is available to you.

-2. Open the zone page.
+2. In the Domain Zones section, open the zone page.

 3. From the menu of the resource record group, select Edit.
+Some entries cannot be modified or deleted:

-5. If you want to add a resource record to the group — click Add Value and enter the value of the record.
+5. If you want to add a resource record to the group — click Add and enter the value of the record.

 6. Click Save.

 7. Wait for the group's resource records to update on the DNS servers.
-Updates can take from a group's TTL up to 72 hours to complete.
-The TTL of the resource record group can be viewed in control panel under DNS on the zone page.
+The update can take up to 72 hours from the TTL of the group.
+You can view the TTL of the resource record group in the control panel: from the top menu, click ProductsDNS hostingDomain zones → Zone page.

 8. Optional: check resource records.
 If resource records have not been updated after 72 hours, create a ticket.